 UPDATE: My deepest gratitude to Amy B. for generously and painstakingly looking up all of these college’s addresses and websites!!
 I know how long projects like this take, and I am so thankful!!!!

-Colleges are highly predictable in how they handle incoming credit, but people are exceptionally creative, and it doesn’t take long before a bright student tries to find a credit acceptance loophole.
+Colleges are highly predictable in how they handle incoming credit, but people are exceptionally creative, and it doesn’t take long before bright students find a loophole.

-The question is usually something like this “ABC College doesn’t accept CLEP credit, but XYZ College does.
-Can I enroll at XYZ college, get CLEP credit on my transcript, and then just transfer over to ABC College with all my CLEP credit?”
+The question is usually something like this “My college doesn’t accept CLEP credit, but XYZ College does.
+Can I enroll at XYZ college, get CLEP credit on my transcript, and then just transfer back over with all my CLEP credit?”
 Continue reading “Credit Laundering”